• Home

 Up top on the viewing point, hundreds of people try to get that perfect social media-worthy photo, but 1,000 feet below the rim, you’ll be peacefully enveloped by the sandstone walls with clear water all around you.

-What’s great about when you kayak Horseshoe Bend is that it’s an easy route — even if you have exactly zero prior paddling experience.
+What’s great about when you kayak Horseshoe Bend is that it’s an easy route—even if you have exactly zero prior paddling experience.

 You can take a backhaul service (i.e.; a shuttle) to go upstream and get dropped off wherever you wish.
 Once you’re ready, the gentle flow of the river guides you back down to Lees Ferry over the course of several hours.
 It’s little effort for maximum adventure!

 For those who want to take their time, you can opt to stay the night at a campsite directly along the river, breaking your paddle up over two days.
-You’ll even have enough time to visit Horseshoe Bend fro above in the morning!
+You’ll even have enough time to visit Horseshoe Bend from above in the morning!

 A kayaker in the water at Petroglyph Beach, a popular starting point for kayaking Horseshoe Bend